When can I use clippers after a hair transplant (+ first haircut after hair transplant)

 When can you shave your head after a hair transplant?

 Yes, it is possible to shave your head after an FUE hair transplant, and we recommend waiting for 8-10 days before doing so.
 However, one shouldn’t wet shave the treated areas for at least 3 months after surgery.

 When FUE grafts are harvested cautiously, and in a diffuse pattern, the dot scars left by the procedure are not normally noticeable in everyday life.
-So, assuming you’ve cared for your grafts correctly, it is possible to shave your head without showing any obvious signs of your hair transplant surgery.
+So, assuming you’ve cared for your grafts correctly, it is possible to shave your head without showing any obvious signs of your surgery.
 However, every patient is different so it’s best to speak to your surgeon before shaving your head.